Certificate of Exemption 2022-23 – Annual Governance and Accountability Return 2022/23 Form 2

 Published web address: https://belstonevillage.net/parish-council/

-ONLY this Certificate of Exemption should be returned EITHER by email OR by post (not both) as soon as possible after certification to your external auditor, but no later than 30 June 2022.
-Reminder letters incur a charge of £40 +VAT
+ONLY this Certificate of Exemption should be returned EITHER by email OR by post (not both) as soon as possible after certification to your external auditor, but no later than 30 June 2023.
+Reminder letters for late submission will incur a charge of £40 + VAT.